HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Address Translation

 VCPU-32 defines three types of addresses.
 At the programmer's level there is the **logical address**.
 The logical address is a 32-bit word, which contains a 2-bit segment register selector and a 30-bit offset.
-During data access the segment selector selects from the segment register set SR4 to SR7 and forms together with the 30-bit offset a virtual address.
-From a logical to virtual translation perspective, the logical address needs to be loaded into an index registers GR8 to GR15.
+During data access with a logical address the segment selector selects from the segment register set SR4 to SR7 and forms together with the remaining 30-bit offset a virtual address.
+Since the upper two bits are inherently fixed, the address range in the particular segment is one of four possible 30-bit quadrants.
+For example, when the upper two bits are zero, the first quadrant 0x00000000 to 0x3FFFFFFF is addressable.
+When the upper two bits are 0x2, the reachable address range is 0x80000000 to 0xBFFFFFF.
+When the segment registers SR4 to SR7 would point to the same segment, the entire address range is reachable via a logical address.
+It is however more likely that these registers point to different segments though.

 The **virtual address** is the concatenation of a segment and an offset.
 Together they form a maximum address range of 2^32 segments with 2^32 bits each.
 Once the virtual address is formed, the translation process is the same for both virtual addressing modes.
 The following figure shows the translation process for a logical address.
 A virtual address is translated to a **physical address**.
 A logical address is an address with the upper two bits indicating which segment register to use and the offset an unsigned index into the segment.
 The resulting virtual address will have in this case the upper two bits set to zero.